goscickiw/Analog-Video-Comb-Filter/README.md

 ### Low pass filter jumper (LPF)

-The SAA4960 and SAA4961 integrated circuits have a built-in low-pass filter on the composite video input.
-This filter can be disabled by shorting the LPF jumper, but it's recommended to leave it on.
+The SAA4960, SAA4961 and SAA4963 integrated circuits have a built-in low-pass filter on the composite video input.
+With SAA4960 and SAA4961, this filter can be disabled by shorting the LPF jumper, but it's recommended to leave it on.
+With SAA4963, the jumper is not connected and the filter is always on.

 | LPF   | Filter mode     |
 | ----- | --------------- |